 Skip to main content

 Writing clear, actionable prompts is key to getting great results from Tembo.
-Whether you’re assigning issues from Linear, Jira, or working directly with Tembo, following these guidelines will help ensure successful outcomes.
+Following these guidelines will help ensure successful outcomes.

 Anatomy of a Great Prompt